 Salisu Buhari: The Art of The Scam.

-Why isn’t there a movie on Salisu Buhari — Nigeria’s first post-democratic Speaker of the House of Representatives, who scammed his way into said position with a fake age and degree from the University of Toronto, only to get found out, before resign out of shame — on every single hard drive I own, so this treasure is never lost?
+Why isn’t there a movie on Salisu Buhari — Nigeria’s first post-democratic Speaker of the House of Representatives, who scammed his way into said position with a fake age and degree from the University of Toronto, only to get found out and resign out of shame — on every single hard drive I own, so this treasure is never lost?

 I’d also strongly recommend a very dedicated cast for this film.
 It’s going to take a lot to professionalism to shoot around a zappa beard and not laugh every 5 minutes while filming.